 University of Minnesota Libraries' Genealogy Web Pages

-While the library does not have a specialized genealogy collection, it does have books of interest to the genealogist.
+The library does not have a specialized genealogy collection.
+It does have books of interest to the genealogist.
 The following is a list of web pages containing information for genealogist doing research at the University of Minnesota Libraries:

 Wilson Library General Information

 Wilson Library is located at 309 19th Avenue South, on the west bank of the University of Minnesota's Minneapolis campus.
 Public parking is available on a first-come, first-served basis at the 19th Street or 21st Avenue ramps on the west bank.
 For parking information, please call 612-626-7275.

 Library hours change each semester intersession.
 Please call ahead to make sure that the service you need will be open when you come in: (612) 624-3321.